-This beautifully styled two piece decanter set is part of the Dublin collection and stands at 12 inches high.
-Crafted from 24% lead crystal it is sturdy and heavyweight, and its classic Irish design is especially brilliant, combining diamond cuts with sparkling wedge.
+This beautifully styled two-piece decanter set is part of the Dublin collection and stands at 12 inches high.
+Crafted from 24% lead crystal it is sturdy and heavyweight, and its classic Irish design is especially brilliant, combining diamond cuts with a sparkling wedge.
 This wine decanter coordinates beautifully with the extensive Godinger Dublin collection and should be washed by hand to preserve its beauty.

 Designed to allow for optimal aeration of your favorite wine, this beautifully crafted decanter is made from rippled glass.
 The ripples enhance both the aeration and presentation of the wine while the traditionally styled wide base allows plenty of breathing room for the wine.
-Its angled mouth also allows for dripless pouring to assist the drinker in serving without mess.
-This decanter has been mouth blown from lead-free crystal in Europe and should be hand washed.
+Its angled mouth also allows for dripless pouring to assist the drinker in serving without a mess.
+This decanter has been mouth-blown from a lead-free crystal in Europe and should be hand washed.

 This five piece set comprises four beautifully crafted glasses and a stylish matching decanter, perfect for serving your favorite wine at sophisticated and formal events.
 Made from perfectly clear crystal, the decanter holds a maximum capacity of 35 ounces while each wine glass holds 7 oz.
 This appealing glassware should be only washed by hand to maintain their elegance.